-Lina Gomaa, Visiting Instructor and Arabic section head.
+Lina Gomaa, Visiting Assistant Professor of Arabic and Arabic Section Head.

 - Gomaa, Lina (2015).
 From MSA to CA: A Beginner’s Guide for Transitioning into Colloquial Arabic.
 Pdx Scholar Library.
 Retrieved from http://pdxscholar.library.pdx.edu/pdxopen/8/

 Gomaa, Lina (2010).
 “Five Writing Trouble Spots for ESL Students of Arabic.”
 Teaching Community: Where Teachers meet and learn.
 Retrieved from http://teaching.monster.com/benefits/articles/10068-5-writing-trouble-sp…